Entangled Borderlands: Mapping Intra-Imperial Connections for a New Spatial History of the Late Romanov Empire

 The project also aspires to interject a Baltic perspective into ongoing discussions about the decolonisation of imperial pasts and methodologically advance approaches for writing more polycentric histories through uncovering these lesser-known horizontal entanglements.

-The project is based at the Centre for Eurasian and Russian Studies (CEURUS) at the Johan Skytte Institute of Political Studies, University of Tartu.
+The project is based at the Centre for East European and Eurasian Studies (CEURUS) at the Johan Skytte Institute of Political Studies, University of Tartu.

 The project is funded by the Estonian Research Council (Grant no. PSG1042) and runs from 2025–2029.